-Desticides and Herbicides - which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses.
-Organic Chemical Contaminants - including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can

-Radioactive Contaminants - which can be naturally-occurring or be the result of oil and gas production and mining activities.
+Organic Chemical Contaminants including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive Contaminants which can be naturally-occurring or be the result of oil and gas production and mining activities.